jhare113/metro_atlanta_covid/Metro_Atlanta_COVID.md

 It’s hard to know how to interpret these numbers since there are major known unknowns.
 Neither confirmed cases nor deaths can be said to be reliable counts of the true numbers.

+Data current as of April 27,
+2020

 # Metro Atlanta